Bonbon-Tang/DL-for-dynamical-systems/README.md

 Based on the results, the needed information (how much steps to the input) seems having large correlation to the noise level.
 When the noise-level is constant, there might be a best information sent to the Neural Network input.

 For the **interval-required modelling**, the target is to give confidence interval for prediction.
+The model is assumed to have 10 % of noise
-The evaluation was based on how many points are within the confidence interval.
+The evaluation was based on how manypoints are within the confidence interval.
 Model involved here were Bayesian FNN and Bayesian LSTM.
+The results was that Bayesian FNN performed better than Bayesian LSTM in terms of the balance between confidence interval and the accuracy.
+Increasing the step information in here seems has limited inference.
+However, both models could not achieve perfect fitting.
+In other word, achieving 90% accuracy when the confidence interval was twice larger than 10%; Nevertherless, the result was quite close to 90%.
+If the predicted steps reduced from 50 steps to 20 or 30 steps, the perfect accuracy might be achieved.

+#######################################################

+The second experiment was also based on the mass spring system; however, the observed variable is only the position while the velocity is unkown.
+This might also be a condition in dynamical systems, but hte un-observed variables should be related to those observed; otherwise, modelling is by no means possible.
+The only worked model here is the FNN with different input-length.
+With the increase of the noise, more step information is needed.
+However, if too much information was given, the training is likely to overfit and deviate.
+Detailed reuslt could also be seen in excel file under the directory "MSSpartial" or the original paper.